IMHitesh/flutter_inapp_purchase_plus/README.md

 #### Receipt validation

-From `0.7.1`, we support receipt validation.
+We support receipt validation.
 For Android, you need separate json file from the service account to get the `access_token` from `google-apis`, therefore it is impossible to implement serverless.
 You should have your own backend and get `access_token`.
 With `access_token` you can simply call `validateReceiptAndroid` method we implemented.
 Further reading is [here](https://stackoverflow.com/questions/35127086/android-inapp-purchase-receipt-validation-google-play?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).
 Currently, serverless receipt validation is possible using `validateReceiptIos` method.
 The first parameter, you should pass `transactionReceipt` which returns after `requestPurchase`.
 The second parameter, you should pass whether this is `test` environment.
 If `true`, it will request to `sandbox` and `false` it will request to `production`.

 ```dart